AndersDeath/diary2/000-current.md

 Also I need to add couple of sentences about yesterday's road from Moscow to Rzhev.
 We bought tickets for bus that drove us to Moscow for four hours.
 The road was nice.
 After that we spent another hour in taxi and checked into hotel.

 Additionally I felt really bad in a plane today.
-The air pressure changes significatly
+The air pressure changes significantly plus runny nose bothered me.